bcgsc/xmatchview/v0.3.2/README.md

--e reference features (eg. exons) coordinates tsv file (start end) - optional -y query features (eg. exons) coordinates tsv file (start end) - optional -m mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -r length (bp) of similarity block to display
+-e reference features (eg. exons) coordinates tsv file (start end) - optional -y query features (eg. exons) coordinates tsv file (start end) - optional -m mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b length (bp) of similarity block to display
--c scale (pixel to basepair scale, for displaying the image) -l leap (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -l=50)
+-c scale (pixel to basepair scale, for displaying the image) -r leap (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -l=50)
--f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
+-a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
--a alpha value, from 0 (transparent) to 255 (solid, default) -p full path to the directory with fonts on your system (please refer to the documentation for fonts used)
+-p full path to the directory with fonts on your system (please refer to the documentation for fonts used)
+* Files for the -s and -q options must correspond to fasta files used to run cross_match

 Usage: ['xmatchview-conifer.py'] v0.1.1
 -x crossmatch file